zachlatta/nixos-configs/README.md

 ### lugia

-Desktop machine at office.
+Desktop machine at home.
 Like Xe's sachi, this is an apex predator.
 Ryzen 9 3950x with 32 GB of RAM, a Radeon RX 5700 GPU, and a RTX 3080 Ti.

 #### electrode